lmfilman/e28/react/README.md

 In the final portion of the tutorial, we want to be able to store a history of the board and allow the player to jump to past points in time.
 We achieve this by keeping an array of `history`, and adding a representation of the board (`squares`) to `history` each time the board changes.

 Since the `Game` component will require access to `history` to allow for jumping back in time, it makes sense to "Lift state up" again.
-In the next set of changes we lift state from `Board` to `Game`, and move click handling and winner calculation to `Game`.  `Board` is now just responsible for rendering 9 `Square`s.
+In the next set of changes we lift state from `Board` to `Game`, and move click handling and winner calculation to `Game`.  `Board` is now just responsible for rendering 9 `Square`s & propagating click events up to `Game`.

 <img src="https://github.com/lmfilman/e28/raw/master/react/wiki/storing_history_of_moves.png" width="600">